 The stratospheric political rise was darkened by tragedy.
 Cameron writes about the death of his son Ivan aged six with honesty, directness and sensitivity.
 Who, apart from a Guardian leader-writer, could fail to be moved by the Wordsworth lines David and Sam Cameron chose for his epitaph: ‘I loved the Boy with the utmost love of which my soul is capable, and he is taken from me – yet in the agony of my spirit in surrendering such a treasure I feel a thousand times richer than if I had never possessed it.’

-In the light of real tragedy like that, Cameron’s loss of the referendum pales considerably.
+In the light of real tragedies like that, Cameron’s loss of the referendum pales considerably.
 But, still, the intermittent but repeated note of this memoir is regret.
 As he says, ‘My regrets about what happened went deep.
 I knew then that they would never leave me.
 And they never have.’